Gross Dollar Retention (GDR)

 This way we can review GDR across different cohorts.

-How to calculate Renewals GDR
+c) Renewals GDR

 For Renewals GDR, compare ARR on the expiring contract to ARR on the renewal.
 Upsells booked on the renewal are ignored, count only the like‑for‑like amount.
 Contracts that churn contribute zero.